Large yard tree killed by oak wilt. S. Katovich, Bugwood.org

 Life Cycle

-The fungus spreads through the water-conducting vessels of the sapwood.
+The fungus spreads through the water-conducting vessels of the sapwood (xylem).
 The tree’s response to the presence of the fungus results in the disruption of sap flow, and the affected areas wilt.
-Oak wilt can spread to healthy trees through natural grafts with roots of adjacent oaks of the same species up to 50 feet apart.
-Root grafts join together the vascular systems of the trees, forming a network through which the disease can spread.
-The disease can also be spread by sap-feeding beetles that transmit spores of the oak wilt fungus from infected trees to healthy ones.
+Oak wilt can spread to healthy trees through natural grafts with roots of adjacent oaks of the same species (local spread).
+Root grafts join the vascular systems of trees together, forming a network through which the disease can spread.
+Trees connected by grafts are often killed in groups or “disease centers”.
+The disease can also be spread by sap-feeding nitidulid beetles which are attracted to the fungal mats of infected trees (overland spread).
+Beetles pick up spores on their bodies, which can then be transferred to healthy trees via open wounds or fresh pruning cuts.
+Beetles are typically active from April to July, though additional flights may occur through late summer.

 Integrated Pest Management Strategies

 1. There is no cure for the disease.
 If oak wilt is suspected, a laboratory test is needed to make a positive diagnosis.
-Contact an arborist or an extension office on sampling procedures and fees associated with the laboratory testing.
-Samples of freshly wilted stems (not dead) about 1/2 to 1 inch in diameter and 6–10 inches in length are needed for the laboratory test.
+Contact a certified arborist or a University Extension office about sampling procedures and fees associated with laboratory testing.

 Organic Strategies